 There were times I felt like a terrible mom as my son thrashed and screamed and clawed while I physically held him on the toilet.
 The key is to remain as calm as you can and explain “We are not leaving this bathroom until you pee on the potty.”
 Of course, I reserved this for when I KNEW he really needed to pee/poop and was just being stubborn.
 It’s not fun for anyone and it feels very defeating, but we only had to do this a handful of times before he realized the physical fight was a losing one for him.
 In my opinion, muscling through this resistance is your best bet.
 If you throw in the towel and start again later when they’re “ready”, you’re just going to have a bigger and more stubborn toddler the next time around, which will make it all more difficult.

 Another sticking point in block three is with prompting, whether it be over- or under- prompting your child.
-I won’t go much into this because Jamie covers it very well in the book and on her blog, but know that if you’re meeting a lot of resistance, it’s likely because of a prompting issue.
+I won’t go much into this because Jamie covers it very well in the book and on her blog, but know that if you’re meeting a lot of resistance and having a power struggle, it’s likely because of a prompting issue.